tazuddinleton/transaction-outbox-pattern-demo/README.md

 ## Overview

-This project demonstrates how to implement the Transaction Outbox Pattern, which ensures that domain events are reliably published to a message broker (RabbitMQ) while maintaining transactional consistency with your database operations.
+This project demonstrates how to implement the Transaction Outbox Pattern, which ensures that domain events are reliably published to a message broker (RabbitMQ via MassTransit) while maintaining transactional consistency with your database operations.

 ### What is the Transaction Outbox Pattern?